atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 - Limited by biases in underlying models
 - Accuracy in areas of high station density may be lower than in interpolated products

-**Where to Even Begin - Resources and How to Start Working with a Data Product**
+## 1.4 Where to Even Begin - Resources and How to Start Working with a Data Product

 Some incredibly useful resources to keep in mind while working with weather data are the following two sites: